 Then I went to work.
-And I have had, it must be said, some of those stone days we talked about last week.
+And I have had, it must be said, some of those stone days John Denver sang about.
 I have stared at the screen of my laptop until dust motes danced merrily before my eyes before settling into the bunnies under the desk.
 I have chewed my thumbnail down to an uncomfortable nub.
 I have done laundry before I had a load, washed dishes by hand, and cooked meals when there were leftovers to be had.
 I have thought, I can’t do this.
 I may as well call and renege.
 Because I...just...can’t.

 And then there was this morning.
-It is Sunday, when I never work on the manuscript, when I look at Facebook and email and maybe work on the Word Wranglers post and then go to Sunday school.
+It is Sunday, when I never work on the manuscript, when I look at Facebook and email and maybe work on a weekly column or a bog post and then go to church.

 I love revisions.